ankitseal/electron-dashboard-auto-reload/README.md

 - When binding to `0.0.0.0`, the endpoint is accessible from your LAN.
 Ensure your network and firewall policies are appropriate.
 - The app never returns or logs raw cookie/token values.
 - Cookies are only seeded for the destination origin being opened, and `secure` cookies are set only for HTTPS URLs.

+## Reverse proxy viewer (optional; WebSocket-only)

+If enabled by config, a lightweight reverse proxy streamer runs alongside the app and serves:

+- A landing page listing streams and an “Open viewer” link per stream.
+- A remote viewer that renders JPEG frames over WebSocket and forwards mouse/keyboard input.

+Notes:

+- Transport is WebSocket only (no WebRTC).
+- Authentication cookies are still seeded by the main app before navigation; secrets are not exposed by the viewer.

 ## Settings behavior